kisakova/documentation/completeReference/commonActions/add_notes.rst

 To save additional information about the record in OroCRM, use the "*Add Note"* action.

-The *Add Note* action will be available for records of entities, for which "Enable Notes" has been :ref:`set to yes <user-guide-activities-enable>`.
+The *Add Note* action will be available for records of entities, for which "Enable Notes" has been enabled in the `entity settings <../System/Entities/entity>`_..

 1. Click :guilabel:`Add Note` in the :ref:`actions <user-guide-ui-components-view-page-actions>` tab of the record.